dachou/dachou.github.io/_posts/2018-09-13-multiple-inheritance.md

 ## Fundamental Differences

 And as we discussed, in most cases where multiple inheritance is considered, we can instead use techniques such as object composition, delegation, AOP with mixins, etc.; as opposed to thinking multiple inheritance as the only solution to accomplish implementation and/or state reuse.
 However, this is indeed considered a work-around to a useful feature.
-I'd have to write and maintain more code to make composition/delegation work, and more code when referenced classes/instances are updated (such as new methods I'd need to also add to the wrapper code), compared to effectively using multiple inheritance.
+I have to write and maintain more code to make composition/delegation work, and more code when referenced classes/instances are updated (such as new methods I'd need to also add to the wrapper code), compared to effectively using multiple inheritance.

 From this perspective, what [Bjarne Stroustrup said in 2003](https://www.artima.com/intv/modern.html) was particularly enlightening: